JetRunner/BERT-of-Theseus/README.md

 ## Bug Report and Contribution
 If you'd like to contribute and add more tasks (only GLUE is available at this moment), please submit a pull request and contact me.
 Also, if you find any problem or bug, please report with an issue.
 Thanks!

+## Third-Party Implementations
+We list some third-party implementations from the community here.
+Please kindly add your implementation to this list:

+`Tensorflow Implementation (tested on NER)`: https://github.com/qiufengyuyi/bert-of-theseus-tf